Azure/aad-pod-identity/test/e2e/README.md

 # E2E Testing

-End-to-end (e2e) testing is used to automate the flow of
+End-to-end (e2e) testing is used to test whether the flow of the AAD pod identity is behaving as designed from start to finish.

 ## Get Started